Recruiting 101: Difference among LinkedIn Recruiter Lite, Recruiter And Premium Business

-Nonetheless, if you are the hiring manager who wishes to use Premium Business or Recruiter Lite for your hiring process, then you should know one last thing.
-There is a way that you can use to improve your candidates’ outreach experience and streamline your work, and it is called Skylead.
+Nonetheless, if you are the hiring manager who wishes to use either Premium Business, Recruiter Lite, or Recruiter itself for your hiring process, then you should know one last thing.
+There is a way that you can use to improve your candidates' outreach experience and streamline your work, and it is called Skylead.

 To clarify, it will help you outreach your target candidates on autopilot and let you focus more on your interviews.
 Be sure to check out how to create a Skylead campaign here.

-If you wish to use Skylead to outreach your candidates and add personalization, come and say hi by scheduling a call with us.
-We would be happy to chat with you 🙂
+If you wish to use Skylead to outreach your candidates and add personalization, come by and try out Skylead for free.
+We would be happy to see you 🙂